PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 ### Time of Day
-Most species are nocturnal (active at night) or diurnal (active during the day) but not both.
+Most species are either nocturnal (active at night) or diurnal (active during the day) but not both.

 For an active / moving animal, the time of day the video was taken can exclude / include some animal species.